USA Classroom Edition

 Cyber career connection

-Students are not just guessing safe or fake.
-They are practising the same kind of evidence-based thinking used in real cybersecurity work: checking details, spotting deception, and deciding what needs investigation.
+Students are not just guessing.
+They are practicing evidence-based thinking used in real U.S. cybersecurity work: checking details, spotting deception, and deciding what needs investigation.